Steps to Health and Happiness

 Ways to increase mobility include: paying attention to our posture, gentle stretching, band work, restorative yoga, breath work, massage, Tai chi, slow walking, progressive muscle relaxation, and foam rolling, just to name a few.

 Try increasing mobility a little bit at a time.
-Each day write down one thing you did for mobility and how you felt.

 Potential is what you want to accomplish.
 From going to bed at the same time every night, to growing an amazing garden, to getting a PhD in psychoneuroimmunology—working toward something is gratifying.

 Each day write down at least one goal to accomplish.
 If your goal needs more than a day, write down one act to move toward your goal.

 Movement is moving our bodies—just like exercise.
 But exercise can sound like a bad word so I’m calling it movement.

 Walking, running, swimming, bike riding, hiking, CrossFit, HIIT, skiing, kayaking, pickleball, the options are endless!

 Find something that you love to do and do it.
 Or try something new!